Magnitude homology of real hyperplane arrangements: Magnitude homology of arrangements

 Consequently, $\beta_{\ell,\ell}(\A)$ grows as a polynomial in $\ell$ of degree $d_{\max} - 1$, where

 \end{cor}

-\begin{proof} Since $MC_{\ell+1,\ell}(\A)=0$, the diagonal magnitude homology $MH_{\ell,\ell}(\A)$ is free abelian.
-By Theorem \ref{facedecompMH}, the global magnitude homology admits a face decomposition.
+\begin{proof} The claim for $\beta_{0,0}$ is proved in Proposition \ref{smalllength}.
+Let $\ell\geq 1$.
+Since $MC_{\ell+1,\ell}(\A)=0$, the diagonal magnitude homology $MH_{\ell,\ell}(\A)$ is free abelian.
+By Theorem \ref{facedecompMH}, the magnitude homology admits a face decomposition.
 Restricting this decomposition to the diagonal ($k=\ell$) and taking Betti numbers, we obtain